-Les system of education beies to scit the scholars into those collegours after class 10 - Science, lommer re and humanities.
-Students are allowed to select only one stream and if they solut any stream, then they can't study the topic of opposite streams.
+with job opportunities Der system of education trues to suit the scholares into three categories after class 10 - Science, Commerce and humanities Students are allowed to select only one stream and if they select any stream, then they can't study the topic of opposite streams.
 And this of often very problematic because many students can have interest in more than one subject.
-For instance if any student has chosen science stream but his interest also buy in economics and polities, then he was not allowed to study economics and polities.
-But now, the government has changed this through NEP 2020.
+For instance - if any student has chosen science stream but his interest also bay in economics and polities, then he was not allowed to study economics and politice.
+But now, the government has changed this through NEP 2020 .
 Now, scholars can choose subjects with their own flexibility.
-After execution of NEP, a student can study history with chemistry, physics with politics.
-Students can study science, commence also ast subjects which is often a town not initiative.
+After execution of NEP, a student can study history with chemistery, physics with politice Students can Study science, commence also ast subjects which is often a tocemendous initiative.

-In the tatorial 10+2 academic structure is to get replaced by 5+3+3+4.
-In 10+2 education system learning begin at the age of 6.
-But in the new education policy leavining will begin at the age of 3.
+The tatorial 10+2 auademic structure is to get replaced by 5+3+3+4.
+In 10+2 education system barning begin at the age of 6.
+But in the new education policy bearing will begin at the age of 3.
 But school would be from the age of 3 to 6 years the 1 and a couple of subsequent 2 years.
-Then would be the proparatory stage for the subsequent two spaces during which focus would be upon playing activities based classroom 3 brustive.
+Then would be the proparatory stage for the subsequent two spaces during which focus would be upon playing activities based classroom B bruitwee.

-be established.
-The oudits earned by the students can be student when the final degree gets completed, those counted which is a good initiative.

-their graduation have to study for jour years white one can easily complete his/her degree in diploma in 2 years.
+According to NEP, an Academic Bank of Guedit will be established.
+The oudits earned by the students can be and when the final degree gets completed, those counted which is a good initiative.
+A When emplementing NEP 2020, students willing to complete their graduation have to study for jour years while one can easily complete his/her degree in diploma in 2 years.
 This might encourage the pupil to leave the course midway.

-A NEP policy onvisages a broad-based, multi-disupletany approach in education with multiple entry and exit points with appropriate continuation, which is actually good so that the students can complete the course at their own pase.
+NEP policy onvisages a broad - based, multi-disuplitany approach in education with multiple entry and excit points with appropriate continuation, which is actually good so that the students can complete the course at their own pace.

 Appropriate authorities will conduct school examination for grades 3,5 and 8.
-The board exams for grades 10 and 12 will continue but the NEP 2020 aims to re-design the Structure with holistic development.
+The board exams for grades 10 and 12 will continue but the NEP 2020 aims to gre-design the structure with holistic development.

-\ In NFP 2020, language is a negative factor as there is a Problematic stolent-teacher ratio in India.
-Thus introducing mother languages for each subject in academic institutes is a Problem.
-Sometimes, finding competent teacher is a peroblem as well as study materials will be in mother languages upto lestain grades.
+In NEP 2020, language is a negative factor as there is a problematic stdent-teacher satio in India.
+Thus introducing mother languages for each subject in academic institutes is a problem.
+Sometimes, finding competent teacher is a problem as well as study materials will be in mother languages upto lextain grades.

-Sections of the Boviety.
-While students in government schools will be taught in their respective regional language, the students in private institutions will be introduced to English who will not be comfortable with English as they will be interestinged to the subject about seven years later than the students in private shoots.
+★ NEP will further increase the differences between the sections of the society.
+While students in government schools will be taught in their respective regional language, the students in pairate institutions will be introduced to finglish from the early classes.
+This will further increase students to the comfortable with English as they will be interestinged to the subject about seven years later than the subject shools.

-NEP 2020 noted that the averent averical universal on Probe leaving.
-The policy also specifies the reduction in the Content of subjects to core exentials to enhance outical thinking inquery-based, discussion-based, discovery-based and analysis-base leaving.
-The reforms also includes hand-on-leaving.

-and auts/sports integrated learning.
+NEP 2020 noted that the current curviculum is based on Note leaving.
+The policy also specifies the reduction in the Content of subjects to core essentials to enhance outical thinking Inquiry-based, discussion - based, discovery - based and analysisbase leaving.
+The suforms also includes hand -on - leavining. and auts | 5 ports integrated learning.

-The NEP 2020 also states that national professional Standards for teachers will be developed by 2022.
-The standards will specify expectations from a teacher at different levels of expectise.
-These standards will be servised in 2030 and thereafter every so years to ensure the efficacy of the system.
+The NEP 2020 also stales that national professional Standards for teachers will be developed by 2022.
+The standards will specify expectations from a teacher at different levels of expertise.
+These standards will be revised in 2030 and thereafter every 10 years to ensure the efficacy of the system.